 - In 2011, Southwest Airlines expressed interest in initiating new international flights from Hobby.

-- On May 30, 2012, Houston’s city council approved Southwest’s request for flights from Hobby Airport.
+- On May 30, 2012, Houston’s city council approved Southwest’s request for flights from HOU Airport.

 - On October 15, 2015, an international terminal was opened and Southwest launched international flights the same day.